zoonomen-APP/Lichen_analysis/Herbarium_Specimen_Geographic_Boundary_Violations.md

 Within each error type, records are sorted by distance from boundary (descending - worst offenders first).

+### Important Notes on Error Classification and Sorting

+**Error Type Priority System:**

+Records are sorted first by error type priority, then by distance (descending):
+1. **COUNTRY** (Priority 1000) - Coordinates fall outside recognized US boundaries
+2. **STATE** (Priority 100) - Coordinates fall in different US state than claimed
+3. **COUNTY** (Priority 10) - Coordinates fall outside claimed county (state correct)

+**Limitation of This Approach:**

+This priority system does not account for the magnitude of the error.
+A record with coordinates 0.3 km offshore (COUNTRY error, likely GPS drift or shoreline ambiguity) will sort before a record 50 km across a state line (STATE error, clearly wrong location).

+**Approximately 3,384 records** have `implied_location = "not_found_in_US"`, indicating coordinates outside recognized US boundaries.
+Many of these are minor offshore errors rather than catastrophic location problems.

+**Recommendation:** When reviewing violations, consider BOTH the error type AND the distance from boundary.
+The most severe errors are often those with large distances, regardless of type classification.
+Within each error type, records are sorted by distance (worst first), which helps identify the most problematic cases.

 **State Files:**
 - [Alabama](./geography/by_state/Alabama/)
 - [Alaska](./geography/by_state/Alaska/)